Towards a neurodiverse phenomenology: Tracing ephemeral experiences in aesthetic practices

 Community Partners: National Centre of Dance Therapy~Les Grands Ballets Canadiens (Anna Aglietta), Scènes Interactives Technologiques (Armando Menicacci, Nicolas Berzi), Montreal Museum of Fine Arts (Kate Walker)

-Academic Team: Stephanie Bolster, Florian Grond, Annette Leibing, Melissa Park (Principal Investigator)
+Academic Team: Stephanie Bolster, Florian Grond, Annette Leibing, Melissa Park (PI)

 Fanfare Pourpour